Clean Power Plan: Enforcement halt by Supreme Court

+On February 9, 2016, the United States Supreme Court stayed the CPP pending litigation.
+The Court did not offer any reasoning in granting the stay.
+The Supreme Court's decision to stay the Clean Power Plan has since been understood as the beginning of the Roberts Court's growing use of the emergency docket to issue major rulings.
+Reporting by The New York Times in 2026 show internal deliberations by the Supreme Court justices in making the decision.
+It shows that Roberts believed the harms of the environmental regulations to American industry were substantial, thus necessitating the decision to halt the regulations.

 As of July 2016, several states – including Republican-held ones such as Wyoming, South Carolina, Virginia, Arizona, Idaho, and New Jersey – are moving forward to meet the Plan's requirements although sometimes indirectly, regardless of open opposition.

 D.C.
 Circuit Court hears argument

 On September 27, 2016, the case against the CPP was heard in the United States Court of Appeals for the District of Columbia Circuit.
 The chief judge of the court, Merrick B. Garland, recused himself, as he was also President Obama's US Supreme Court nominee.

 The argument has sparked debate about both the constitutionality and the political effects of the Clean Power Plan.
 The New York Times Editorial Board published an editorial arguing that the D.C.
 Circuit should uphold the plan.

 In August 2017, the U.S. Court of Appeals for the District of Columbia Circuit granted the EPA an additional 60 days to review the CPP and submit their position to the court, before continuing the process to settle the case about the legality of the CPP.